KaiiMenai/pands-project/analysis.md

 50%         6.50000     3.000000      5.550000      2.00000
 75%         6.90000     3.175000      5.875000      2.30000
 max         7.90000     3.800000      6.900000      2.50000

-## Individual Species Observations

-### Iris Setosa

-The mean for sepal length was AAA cm, sepal width was BBB cm, petal length was CCC cm, and for petal width the mean was DDD cm.
-The mean was calculated by dividing the sum of all the values (per feature) by the number of values (50 in this case, as it is done by species('class')).
-The standard deviation (std) is a measure of the spread of the data, that is, on average, how much the values deviate from the mean.
-For sepal length the mean was AAA cm and the std was AAA, therefore most values deviated by AAA cm (+/-) from the mean.
-The mean for sepal width was BBB cm and the std was BBB, so most values deviated by +/- BBB cm from the mean.
-Petal length had a mean of XXXXXXXX

-### Iris Versicolor

-The mean for sepal length was AAA cm, sepal width was BBB cm, petal length was CCC cm, and for petal width the mean was DDD cm.
-The mean was calculated by dividing the sum of all the values (per feature) by the number of values (50 in this case, as it is done by species('class')).
-The standard deviation (std) is a measure of the spread of the data, that is, on average, how much the values deviate from the mean.
-For sepal length the mean was AAA cm and the std was AAA, therefore most values deviated by AAA cm (+/-) from the mean.
-The mean for sepal width was BBB cm and the std was BBB, so most values deviated by +/- BBB cm from the mean.
-Petal length had a mean of XXXXXXXX

-### Iris Virginica

 The mean for sepal length was AAA cm, sepal width was BBB cm, petal length was CCC cm, and for petal width the mean was DDD cm.
 The mean was calculated by dividing the sum of all the values (per feature) by the number of values (50 in this case, as it is done by species('class')).
 The standard deviation (std) is a measure of the spread of the data, that is, on average, how much the values deviate from the mean.
 For